mitchpaulus/neobem/README.md

 # Introduction

-While creating you building energy simulation input files, have you ever wanted to:
+While creating your building energy simulation input files, have you ever wanted to:

 -   Use variables?
 -   Break out sections into custom templates?